rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

     !!!
 Question

-        What do you need to do to make the sshd daemon use the host key that you just generated ?
+        What do you need to do to make the sshd daemon use the host key that you just generated?

 3. View the fingerprint of the key you created above.
 Type: